berkyalkn/AI-travel-agent/README.md

 -   **Realistic Budgeting:** The system now incorporates a user-defined daily spending budget (for food, local transport, etc.) into its total cost calculation and evaluation, providing a much more realistic travel plan.
 -   **Live Event Discovery:** A dedicated `Event Agent` connects to the Ticketmaster API to find and suggest real-time events, concerts, and shows happening in the destination city during the user's travel dates.
 -  **Detailed & User-Friendly Itinerary:** Delivers the final plan as a rich Markdown report, featuring a budget summary, detailed flight tables (including times, flight numbers, aircraft types, and layovers), hotel information, and a day-by-day activity schedule.
+-   **Interactive Map Visualization:** Automatically geocodes all planned activities and generates an interactive `folium` map, plotting the entire itinerary with numbered markers for each stop, which is displayed in the final Markdown.

 ---